ScreenBasedSimulator/BioGears-Paper/README.md

 - Circulation: Overall Regulation
   - Link: [papers/circulation-overall-regulation.pdf](papers/circulation-overall-regulation.pdf)
   - Comment:
+    - Guan Wang: This paper is about simulation of changes in circulatory function at the onset of hypertension caused by reduction of renal mass to normal and simultaneous increase in salt intake.
+Biogears do provide ability to simulate similar scenarios so we will try to simulate it in the future.
 - Coherence of Cardiac Output with Rate Changes
   - Link: [papers/coherence-of-cardiac-output-with-rate-changes.pdf](papers/coherence-of-cardiac-output-with-rate-changes.pdf)
   - Comment:
 - Hypertension Caused by Salt Loading in the Dog
   - Link: [papers/hypertension-caused-by-salt-loading-in-the-dog.pdf](papers/hypertension-caused-by-salt-loading-in-the-dog.pdf)
   - Comment:
+    - Guan Wang: Since salt loading scenario could be simulated in dog, we were thinking about simulating similar scenario in human using both cae software and biogears and compute their difference.
 - Hypertension Caused by Salt Loading II Fluid Volume and Tissue Pressure Changes.
   - Link: [papers/hypertension-caused-by-salt-loading.pdf](papers/hypertension-caused-by-salt-loading.pdf)
   - Comment: